 Why it’s so awesome: Sometimes, you just want to experience a real spectacle, and that’s exactly what this show is.
 It’s a water-based staged show created by Cirque du Soleil director Franco Dragone that uses acrobatics, theater, and a pool to tell an epic love story.

-What to do there: This is a popular attraction, so make sure that you buy tickets early.
+What to do there: This is an interesting tourist attraction, so make sure that you buy tickets early.
 Make a night of it by dressing up, going out to a nice restaurant, and then doing a bit of gambling afterwards if you enjoy that.
 Just don’t miss out, because this is truly a Macau must-see.

 #10 – Pou Tai Monastery – One of the most underrated places to see in Macau